-Remember that by the time you're thirsty - you're already at a low water state!
+Unfortunately, one should not rely on the "feeling thirsty" sign to know when to drink more water.
+Because of the way the human body works, by the time you're "feeling" thirsty you're already at a low water state!
 You can't go without water all day and then only drink when you're really thirsty.
 You have to drink slowly and regularly throughout the day.
 Keep a water bottle in your car if you're going on a long drive.
 Keep a pitcher of water at your desk at work.

-If you're drinking alcohol, even though it's a liquid, it dries you out!
-Make sure you have a glass of water available too, and drink it along with the wine or other alcohol.
-It can even help to ward off a hangover!
+If you're drinking alcohol, even though it's a liquid, it is actually dehydrating you.
+Alcohol is a diuretic, meaning it causes you to need to urinate.
+This flushes water out of your system more quickly than normal.
+If you are drinking, make sure you have a glass of water available too, and drink it along with the wine or other alcohol.
+That water drinking can even help to ward off a hangover!

 This content was written by Lisa Shea.
 If you wish to use this content in any manner, you need written permission.
 Contact Lisa Shea for details.